-Double glazed doors improve your home’s energy efficiency because they trap heat and seal out cold.
-However, your doors are only as good as their hinges, and understanding the different types of uPVC door hinges can be difficult.
+Double-glazed doors improve your home’s energy efficiency because they trap heat and seal out cold.
+However, your doors are only as good as their hinges, and it can be difficult to understand the different types of uPVC door hinges.

 I spent plenty of time researching uPVC door hinges when I fitted my first set of uPVC patio doors, and luckily, I can pass on my learnings to you.
 So, strap in as we take a tour through the fascinating world of uPVC door hinges.
 It’ll be fun, I promise!